shrikantrepository/Deep-Learning-and-Projects/README.md

 ### ANN Projets

-1. **Churn_Modelling** - This data set contains details of a bank's customers and the target variable is a binary variable reflecting the fact whether the customer left     the bank (closed his account) or he continues to be a customer.
+1. **Churn_Modelling** - This data set contains details of a bank's customers and the target variable is a binary variable reflecting the fact whether the customer left     the bank (closed his account) or he continues to be a customer..

 ### CNN Projets